zeemee/fullstack-code-sample-with-design/README.md

 * We ask that you use SQLite as your database to keep things simple
 * We recommend using [Create React App](https://create-react-app.dev/) to build the frontend portion, but you can use whatever React tool you'd prefer
 * There should be reasonable test coverage on both the frontend and backend
-* You must use the data/assets provided in the Resources section.
+* You must use the data/assets provided in the Resources section

 ### Specifications